rrsarma777/rrsarma-portfolio/README.md

 In this site I'll be introducing myself...

-Currently I' m on Intern at MAQ Software, Hyderabad.
+Currently I' m an Intern at MAQ Software, Hyderabad.

 ## Skills: